interledger/rafiki/localenv/README.md

 #### Admin UI

 In order to manage, and view information about the Rafiki instance(s) using a UI, you can navigate to [`localhost:3010`](http://localhost:3010) (Cloud Nine Wallet) or [`localhost:4010`](http://localhost:4010) (Happy Life Bank).
 This is the `frontend` project which runs a Remix app for querying info and executing mutations against the Rafiki [Admin APIs](#admin-apis).

+The Admin UI is secured using Ory Kratos.
+See the `frontend` [README](../packages/frontend/README.md) for more information about how to register a user and log in.

 #### Admin APIs